Introduction to the consumer protection in the Australian Consumer Law

 A court must consider the transparency of the term and the contract as a whole in determining whether a term is ‘unfair’ (s 24(2) ACL; s 12BG(3) ASIC Act).

-Terms that relate to the main subject matter and upfront price of the contract will not be able to be challenged under these provisions.
+Terms that relate to the main subject matter of the contract cannot be challenged under these provisions.
+For insurance contracts, the main subject matter of the contract describes what is being insured.
+Terms that relate to the upfront price of the contract also cannot be challenged.
 However, payments made under a contract that are contingent on the occurrence or non-occurrence of an event are examinable under the unfair contract terms provisions (s 26 ACL; s 12BI ASIC Act).

 To what contracts do ‘unfair term’ laws apply?